MaxSokolich/PyQT-Tracker/README.md

 # PyQT-Tracker
 New microrobotic tracking and control UI

-to install neccesary librarys do: python3 -m pip install -r reqs.txt
+to install neccesary librarys do: python3 -m pip install -r reqs.txt. it might be missing one library but maybe not

 then run: python3 main.py